AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-fields/dynamically-toggle-visibility-of-a-form-field.md

    >[!TIP]
    >
-   >This is cool because you can choose fuzzy matches like "starts with."
+   >This is cool because you can choose fuzzy matches like "[!UICONTROL starts with]."

    ![](assets/image2014-9-15-15-3a16-3a50.png)